proger/nix-adhoc/README.md

 ## nix-adhoc

-Hacks to make nix module system-based services runnable on non-NixOS systems.
+Hacks to make nix module system-based services (and beyond) runnable on non-NixOS systems.

+* nixos module system-based stuff is in `nixos/`
+* totally standalone stuff is in `./` (start at `sproxy.nix`)

 ### Bootstrapping